netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    specifications containing YANG modules, including IANA-maintained modules.
-Recommendations and procedures are defined, which are intended to increase interoperability and usability of Network Configuration Protocol (NETCONF) and RESTCONF protocol implementations that utilize YANG modules.
+Recommendations and procedures are defined, which are intended to increase interoperability and usability of Network Configuration Protocol (NETCONF) and RESTCONF Protocol implementations that utilize YANG modules.
 This document obsoletes RFC 8407.

    Also, this document updates RFC 8126 by